 Drug information provided by: IBM Micromedex

 Serious allergic reactions may occur after receiving this medicine.
-Tell your doctor right away if you have the following symptoms: cough, rash, itching skin, large, hive-like swelling on face, eyelids, lips, tongue, throat, hands, legs, feet, sex organs, trouble breathing, lightheadedness, dizziness, or fainting.
+Tell your doctor right away if you or your child have the following symptoms: cough, rash, itching skin, large, hive-like swelling on face, eyelids, lips, tongue, throat, hands, legs, feet, sex organs, trouble breathing, lightheadedness, dizziness, or fainting.

 This medicine will not stop an asthma attack that has already started.
 Your doctor may prescribe another medicine for you to use in case of an asthma attack.